asi-os/.github/CONTRIBUTING.md

 - We use GitHub **Issues** for bug reports and **Discussions** for broader design proposals.
 - For large features, consider opening an **RFC** in `asios-docs/rfcs/` first.
-- Be responsive to review feedback—collaboration makes us stronger!
+- **Be responsive to review feedback**—collaboration makes us stronger!
+- **Ethical AI Compliance:** When proposing changes related to AI workloads, ensure your contributions meet ASIOS™'s ethical AI principles and AI safety guidelines.
+Review the [AI Safety Governance Framework](https://github.com/asi-os/asios-docs/blob/main/AI_SAFETY_GOVERNANCE_FRAMEWORK.md) for more details.

 ---